alanhc/alanhc/README.md

 ### 🌱 What I'm up to:

-📖 Constantly learning and improving my skills in Server and Data Center.<br/>
+📖 Constantly learning and improving my skills in Data Center.<br/>
 🙌🏻 Contributing to open-source projects that seens cool.<br/>

 ### 🎯 My goals: